snewell4/simpleth/docs/source/starting.rst

   [{'block_number': 6647, 'args': {'timestamp': 1652813868, 'sender': '0xa894b8d26Cd25eCD3E154a860A86f7c75B12D993', 'greeting': 'Hello World!!!'}, 'trx_hash': '0xadb823085350ffdc2f411c57d8b0b074f4ca6391465061ce5cff68e85a874a6c'}]

 **Comments:**

-Here's yet another way to say `Hello World` - by getting the greetings from events emitted by the transactions.

 - Line 1: We need to use the :class:`simpleth.EventSearch` class.
 - Line 2: Create an `EventSearch` object for the event named,